ZAR

 Zambia Roads

 About 18% of the roads in Zambia are paved.
 After the rains most of the gravel roads are only passable when using a 4×4.
-The routes in Zambia are recommended for someone who has driven on a self-drive safari in Africa before.
+The routes in Zambia are recommended for someone who has driven on a self-drive safari before.
 Once you venture off the tarmac, be prepared to enter some of the most beautiful and remote areas in Africa.
 The gravel roads take you past small villages that still pound maize and aren’t used to seeing Western faces.

 Tips for Zambia roads: